OfficeDev/VBA-content/VBA/Word-VBA/articles/range-conflicts-property-word.md

 Use the  **Conflicts** property to return the[Conflicts](conflicts-object-word.md) collection object for a document.
 Use Conflicts( _Index_ ), where _Index_ is the conflict index number, to return a single[Conflict](conflict-object-word.md) object.

- **Note**  This property is only available for co-authoring enabled documents.
-If you attempt to access this property on a document that is not enabled for co-authoring, you will receive a run-time error.
+ **Note**  This property is only available for co authoring enabled documents.
+If you attempt to access this property on a document that is not enabled for co authoring, you will receive a run-time error.

 ## Example